 Interesting for the predictive models of Avoid Crowds is the massive effect that neighboring countries and domestic tourism can have.
 According to NBTC, the Netherlands welcomed 1.000.000 foreign tourists this weekend.
 65% of them were German, followed by about 25% Belgian tourists.
 Domestic tourists accounted for an additional 330,000 visitors.

-- Best time to travel to Dubrovnik in 2020
+- What is the best time to travel to Greece in 2020?

 Weather is unpredictable factor during Easter